rtavares14/Java-Chat-Server/doc/protocol.md

 # 5. Rock Paper Scissors game

 The user will request to play a game of rock-paper-scissors with the chosen client.
 When the first client request to play a message will be sent to the chosen client.
-When the second client accepts to play a game, they both will enter the *game room*.
+When the second client receives the message to play a game, they both will enter the *game room*.
 The game will be played in one round.
 If a client wants to play and the **game room** is full, the server will send an error message.
 Also when a client ask to play a game in a **game room**, the server will send an error message.

 ## 5.1 Enter the game
 ### 5.1.1 Happy flow